ozolotareva/unpast_paper/README.md

 </pre>

 ## Examples
-* DESMOND2 requires a tab-separated file with standardized expressions of genes (or transcripts) in rows, amd samples in columns.
+* DESMOND2 requires a tab-separated file with standardized expressions of genes (or transcripts) in rows, and samples in columns.
 Gene and sample IDs must be unique.
 * A subset of 200 randomly chosen samples from TCGA-BRCA and DESMOND2 output:
 <url>https://drive.google.com/file/d/1GXR_1ErIPtQkEOxE66at0uqQN76qNG7a/view?usp=sharing</url>